Wednesday, August 26, 2009

 It already seem surreal that we are even doing this.
 About 4 months has already passed and we haven't gotten very far.
 It's easy to forget that at the end of all this work and waiting, there will be a sweet little child.
 I can only imagine it will be even more blurry after several years of waiting has passed.
 Although, we have tried for our own for about 3 years and that has gone by very quickly.
 Hard to imagine.

 Today was not a very good day.
 My sorrow has changed, somehow, as if it has matured.
 I have had some suspicious symptoms for the last 2 weeks.
 I had not had these symptoms before so I knew it could be one of two things: I was finally pregnant, or a cycle was taking forever.
 It ended up being the latter.
 I was disappointed, but shoved it away from my mind.
 However, as the hours went by, I could feel my spirits drooping like a flower without water.
 I was standing in the kitchen when Tim walked in and I hugged him.
 And I hugged him a little longer because my mind told him, "I'm sorry" and the tears blurred my eyes quickly.
 I did not let him see.
 It made me wonder why I was ashamed to let him see my disappointment?
-Did I
+Did I really need to be strong for the both of us?

 I left to get us food.